syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/kanban/EJ2_ASP.NETCORE/drag-and-drop.md

     * Kanban to Kanban
     * Kanban to External source and vice versa.

-> Dropped card position varies based on the `e-kanban-sortsettings` property.
+N> Dropped card position varies based on the `e-kanban-sortsettings` property.

 ## Internal drag and drop